ZehuaZhang/web-app-freight-marketplace-frontend/README.md

 Designed Convoy Offer and My Job Page

-For applications, since we don't really have api to call, clicking directly applied to My Jobs Applications persist when reopeninig the browser via local storage
+For applications, clicking an offer or a job directly applied to, or cancelled from My Jobs, since we don't really have api to call.
+Applications persist when reopeninig the browser via local storage.

-Initial, Show More & Sorting Type fetch is guaranteed for exact 3 offers Retry 3 times when a 500 occurs
+Offer fetch count is guaranteed to be exact 3 offers for following 3 cases, i.e. initial rendering, clicking Show More, & choosing Sorting Type.
+Offer fetch would retry 3 times when a 500 occurs.
+Fetch status are added to Footer to show status of the fetch, i.e. Not Started, Loading, Retrying Complete.

-Main app with hidden scroll bar, and would scroll to top when a new sorting is clicked Animations and transitions added on both user interactions, and on fetch status

-Header, Footer, 2 Sortings are sticky, and Added a status bar on footer
+Main app is designed with hidden scroll bar, and would scroll to top when a new sorting, i.e. either sort type or sort order is clicked.
+Animations and transitions added on all user interactions.
+Header, Footer, 2 Sortings components are sticky.

 Designed with Redux and Hot Reload for easy debugging